ApingROC/Stationary-Tangential-Pumping-Liquid-Metal-Liner-for-Magnetized-Target-Fusion/README.md

 Pulsed inward compression proceeds while maintaining flow symmetry, minimizing Rayleigh–Taylor instabilities at the plasma–metal interface.
 After compression and energy release, the liner re-expands, and the tangential flow is re-established for the next cycle.

+Vortex-Assisted Liner Rotation and Compression (Conceptual Extension)

+An alternative or complementary mechanism for sustaining azimuthal liquid metal motion involves the deliberate formation of a controlled hydrodynamic vortex, analogous to the well-known bathtub drain vortex.
+In this configuration, tangential momentum is continuously injected into the liquid metal liner while a coordinated radial or axial flow component induces inward transport of the liquid metal toward the compression region.

+Conservation of angular momentum naturally amplifies azimuthal velocity as the effective liner radius decreases, producing a self-organizing rotating shell with a narrowed central cavity.
+This vortex-driven geometry can inherently reduce the enclosed plasma volume while maintaining rotational stabilization, without requiring mechanical rotation of the vessel or liner.

+Periodic or pulsed inward “lid” compression—implemented via synchronized piston actuation—may then be applied to rapidly intensify the vortex and compress the magnetized plasma target.
+In this regime, liner shaping and compression arise from coupled hydrodynamic effects rather than purely geometric piston convergence, potentially reducing sensitivity to mechanical tolerances.

+Such a vortex-assisted mode may offer additional benefits, including:
+	•	Continuous regeneration of angular momentum to offset viscous and wall losses
+	•	Hydrodynamically determined liner shaping governed by flow conditions rather than fixed structures
+	•	Reduced reliance on precise global synchronization, as angular momentum amplification occurs naturally during inward flow

+The stability of vortex-assisted liquid metal liners under fusion-relevant magnetic fields and compression rates would require dedicated CFD–MHD modeling and experimental validation.
+Nevertheless, this approach represents a promising extension of the stationary tangential-pumping concept, leveraging well-understood fluid dynamical principles to enhance liner rotation and plasma compression.